Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Apr 11, 2018

-But there was a sweeping investigation of the Los Angeles jails a few years ago and that did help with some of the issues relating to seeing inmates and some of the things that the deputies in LA county do in order to make it very difficult to see inmates in LA county.
+But a sweeping investigation of the Los Angeles jails a few years ago did help with some of the issues relating to seeing inmates and some of the things that the deputies in LA County do to make it very difficult to see inmates.

-So, you probably want to coordinate your interview by going online to booking information – Los Angeles – the Sheriff's Department – then you can identify where the person is.
-In other words, where they're being housed in LA county and then figure out on the internet what the procedures are to see that person – have their booking number ready – and again, be prepared to spend some time there.
+So, you probably want to coordinate your interview by going online to book information—Los Angeles—the Sheriff's Department.
+Then, you can identify where the person is—in other words, where they're being housed in LA County.
+Then, you can figure out on the internet what the procedures are to see that person—have their booking number ready—and again, be prepared to spend some time there.

-It does take a while to visit somebody in LA county.
+It does take a while to visit somebody in LA County.
 Another thing you want to do is figure out which jail they are in and within that jail, which facility they're in.
-If the case is in Men's Central Jail downtown Los Angeles near Bouche Street, then there's just really one place to go, you give them the booking number, they're able to pull the person up and get them in to be visited.
+If the case is in Men's Central Jail in downtown Los Angeles near Bouche Street, then there's just really one place to go.
+You give them the booking number, and they're able to pull the person up and get them in to be visited.

-If, on the other hand, you're going to go to Wayside which is out in Valencia, Castaic area at the Peter Pitchess Honor Ranch, that location has a number of different housing locations, so you're going to want to have that information so that when you go there, you're actually able to see your inmate and not be shut out and waste a trip down there.
+On the other hand, if you're going to Wayside, which is out in Valencia, Castaic area at the Peter Pitchess Honor Ranch, that location has a number of different housing locations, so you're going to want to have that information so that when you go there, you're actually able to see your inmate and not be shut out and waste a trip down there.

 What About Attorneys Seeing Inmates In Los Angeles County?

-Attorneys obviously are given priority when it comes to seeing their clients and it's much easier for an attorney to visit a client than it is for somebody from the general public.
-But speaking as an attorney having visited inmates in LA county for many years, I can tell you right now that it is not always easy to do.
+Attorneys are obviously given priority when it comes to seeing their clients, and it's much easier for an attorney to visit a client than it is for somebody from the general public.
+But speaking as an attorney who has visited inmates in LA County for many years, I can tell you right now that it is not always easy.

-As I write this post I am waiting at the Men's Central Jail to see one of my clients because there's some sort of a flood right near the entrance where they let the attorneys in.
-And, of course, they have no other entrance somehow, so you just have to wait, and they just don't care and there's not much you can do about it.
+As I write this post, I am waiting at the Men's Central Jail to see one of my clients because there's some sort of flood right near the entrance where they let the attorneys in.
+And, of course, they have no other entrance, so you just have to wait.
+They just don't care, and there's not much you can do about it.

-hat FBI sting that they put against the Sheriffs was probably one of the only bodies or entities that could get to these guys and be able to make them do things the right way and not make people wait a long time or abuse their power, because the Sheriff's Department definitely has a lot of power and can do a lot of things if they choose to.
+The FBI sting that they put against the Sheriffs was probably one of the only bodies or entities that could get to these guys and make them do things the right way, not make people wait a long time or abuse their power.
+The Sheriff's Department definitely has a lot of power and can do a lot of things if they choose to.

-So, the bottom line is the best way to see an inmate, get information and make sure that they're safe and to have somebody talk to them is by way of an attorney.
+So, the bottom line is that the best way to see an inmate, get information, make sure that they're safe, and have somebody talk to them is through an attorney.

 Related: